Mortimer J. Adler: Religion and theology

-Myers notes that Adler finally "surrendered to the Hound of Heaven" and "made a confession of faith and was baptized" as an Episcopalian in 1984, only a few years after that interview.
+In 1940, James T. Farrell described Adler as "the leading American fellow-traveller of the Roman Catholic Church", comparing his views to those of prominent Catholic philosophers such as Étienne Gilson, Jacques Maritain, and Martin D'Arcy.
+Adler also admired Henri Bergson.

+Despite his affinity, Adler delayed formal conversion to Catholicism.
+Farrell attributed Adler's delay in joining the Church to his being among those Christians who "wanted their cake and ... wanted to eat it too" and compared him to the Emperor Constantine, who waited until he was on his deathbed to formally become a Catholic.
+Adler continued to reflect on theological questions for several decades and described himself in 1980, in How to Think About God: A Guide for the Twentieth-Century Pagan, as identifying with the "pagan" referenced in the subtitle.

+In a 1980 interview conducted by Ken Myers, Adler stated that moral rather than intellectual considerations had prevented his conversion to Christianity.
+Myers noted that Adler was baptized as an Episcopalian in 1984.
 Offering insight into Adler's conversion, Myers quotes him from a subsequent 1990 article in Christianity magazine: "My chief reason for choosing Christianity was because the mysteries were incomprehensible.
 What's the point of revelation if we could figure it out ourselves?
 If it were wholly comprehensible, then it would just be another philosophy."

 According to his friend Deal Hudson, Adler "had been attracted to Catholicism for many years" and "wanted to be a Roman Catholic, but issues like abortion and the resistance of his family and friends" kept him away.
 Many thought he was baptized as an Episcopalian rather than a Catholic solely because of his "wonderful – and ardently Episcopal – wife" Caroline.
 Hudson suggests it is no coincidence that it was only after her death in 1998 that he took the final step.
 In December 1999, in San Mateo, where he had moved to spend his last years, Adler was formally received into the Catholic Church by a long-time friend and admirer, Bishop Pierre DuMaine.
 "Finally," wrote another friend, Ralph McInerny, "he became the Roman Catholic he had been training to be all his life".